MahendhiranK/agentic-api-sentry/README.md

 ## Overview
 Works with or without an LLM.
 The v1 rules are code-based.
 If you add an LLM, it will summarize findings.

+LLM integration is optional and out-of-scope for v1; v1 produces deterministic findings, and an LLM can be used externally to summarize the generated report.

 Modern enterprises rely on APIs, but ensuring they are **secure, compliant, and resilient** is often overlooked.
 Agentic API Sentry bridges this gap by acting as an **immutable agent** that runs a fixed set of checks on any OpenAPI spec and generates actionable reports.